 Like standard squats, sumo squats target the quads and glutes, but the foot positioning also activates your hamstrings and adductors.
 In this compound exercise, you’ll weave a heavy kettlebell or dumbbell around your legs to challenge your obliques and abs as well.

 - Stand with your feet about six inches wider than shoulder-width apart, with your toes pointing about 45 degrees outward.
 Your hips should also be externally rotated.

-- Grip the handle of a heavy kettlebell in both hands down in front of your body.
+- Grip the handle of a heavy kettlebell with both hands down in front of your body.

 - Inhale, sitting your hips backward as if reaching your butt back to sit in a chair, ensuring your core is engaged, your chest is up, and your back is straight.

 - When you’re fully lowered so that your knees are bent to 90 degrees, pause and hold.